Weddings in the Horringer Benefice (St Andrew's Brockley, St Leonard's Horringer cum Ickworth, St Mary's Westley, St Petronilla's Whepstead)

 Filming or recording any part of the service is not permitted in our churches, for copyright reasons and so that all who attend can be fully, mindfully present in the service.

 Because we pay a fee, are we 'hiring' the church for the duration of the ceremony?

 No, the Church remains under the operational management of the Rector and Churchwardens, who reserve the right to enforce at any time the rules concerning good conduct in church, photography, and filming or otherwise recording.

 Can we have a same-sex marriage in the Church?

 The Rector regrets that Parliament excluded the Church of England (and Church in Wales) from the legalisation of same-sex marriage, meaning it is not legally possible for him to perform such a ceremony at this time.
-The Rector will gladly offer a church service of prayer and thanksgiving following a same-sex civil partnership, or same-sex civil wedding.
+The Rector will gladly offer a church service of prayer and thanksgiving following either a same-sex civil partnership or a same-sex civil wedding.

 What do we do next?